CineClub: Mephisto (1981), by István Szabó - Kafkadesk

 Revisiting old classics, discovering hidden gems and exploring the contemporary movie scene: every month, Kafkadesk’s CineClub brings you new insights and expert film reviews of the greatest treasures of Central European cinema.
 This week: Mephisto (1981), by István Szabó.

-Hungarian filmmaker István Szabó’s award-winning Mephisto (1981), based on Klaus Mann’s sensational novel of the same name, is a ruthless political drama through the eyes of a talented German actor, who sacrifices his moral scruples in favour of his career during the cavalcade of the Nazi dictatorship in Europe.
+Hungarian filmmaker István Szabó’s award-winning Mephisto (1981), based on Klaus Mann’s sensational novel of the same title, is a ruthless political drama told through the eyes of a talented German actor, who sacrifices his moral scruples to boost his career during the cavalcade of the Nazi dictatorship in Europe.

 The director’s remorse?